hedyhli/starcli/README.md

 ```

 The above will only give you two repos.
 This is useful if
-you want to put it in your `.bashrc`, `.zshrc`, or `config.fish`.
+you want to put it in your `.bashrc`, `.zshrc`, or `fish_greeting` function.

-Just add `starcli -r 3 -L grid` to that file, and every time you open your terminal,
+Just add `starcli -r 3 -L grid` in there, and every time you open your terminal,
 you will find 3 trending repos printed neatly in a grid format, great way to start your
 day (bit like the [Hacker Tab Extension](https://chrome.google.com/webstore/detail/hacker-tab/ibomigipadcieapbemkegkmadbbanbgm?hl=en) 😆 ).